 If ALL kids are spoken for during the current season, I can put you on a free wait-list for forfeited deposits.
 If a kid becomes available due to a forfeited reservation, a deposit will be requested to next on the wait-list.
 Deposit must be made within 2 days, or we move to the next person on the wait-list.

-When your reservation is fulfilled and your kid is fully weaned and ready to leave, full payment is due within 1 week of notification or at the time of pickup.
+When your reservation is fulfilled and your kid is ready to leave, full payment is due before or at pickup within 1 week.
 If final payment is not received and kid picked up within 1 week, the deposit will be forfeited and kid will be sold to the next buyer on the wait list.
 Special exceptions/accommodations can be made for those traveling a far distance or arranging for transport.
 Please communicate with us if this is the case.

 If your reservation/deposit is NOT fulfilled, you may roll over the reservation to the following kidding season, transfer deposit to another open reservation or request a refund.

 Shipping and transportation is strictly at the buyer’s expense.
 Please consider your transportation needs before making a deposit or purchasing any animal.
 You will be notified shortly after birth if your wait-list reservation has been fulfilled.
-Most of our dam-raised kids leave our farm at 8-10 weeks old.
 Please have your transportation plans in place by that time unless alternate plans have been arranged and approved by us.
 We will deliver any animal in San Diego County or Southern Riverside County free of charge.
 First time buyers may be requested to send pictures of their current livestock/goat facilities.

-Seller reserves the right to retain any kid at any point and will refund deposit or transfer deposit to another kid.
+Seller reserves the right to retain any kid at any point and will refund deposit or you may transfer deposit to another available kid.